dagdpz/rs-fMRI-afni-macaque/TB_scripts/TB_scripts_dcm2bids/README.md

 b) Data

 The data used with these scripts is from the German Primate Center (DAG, Pinocchio/Linus).
 They are resting state recordings of anesthetized monkeys that were separated into two sessions (predrug and postdrug).
-A drug was applied to inhibit the resting state activity of the pulvinar in the right hemisphere.
+A drug was applied to inhibit the resting state activity of the pulvinar in the left hemisphere.

 c) Supplementary informations